To help you all get to know your new home and workplace, we’ve put together a handy A-Z of all things Roehampton.

 A – Alumni

 Now we know some of you are only just starting your Roehampton journey, but we have some incredible former students that are out there making us proud every single day.
-Olivier Award-nominated star of Hamilton, Rachel John, studied Drama and English at Roehampton and is just one of our amazing alumni.
+Meet Donna Kay and Carly Tremblin, two alumni. who studied on the BA Primary Education (QTS) and graduated in 2013.
+They have now gone on to become Headteachers.

 B – Barnes Station